I got a notice to quit. What do I do?

 I am a landlord and my tenant owes a lot of rent.
 Aside from going to court, what else can I do?

-If you or your tenant is low or moderate income, there is state rental and mortgage assistance available through the RAFT or ERMA program.
+If you or your tenant is low or moderate income, there is state rental and mortgage assistance available through the ERAP program.
 You or your tenant can learn more about these assistance programs, as well as local assistance programs, through your regional housing agency.

 Click here or call 2-1-1 for more information.